Categories: CampingDestinations

 Photo by Hipcamp Photographer Shayna Frankenfield at By the Pond

 Mickey Mouse might be the first thing that comes to mind when you think of Central Florida, but this warm, marshy region has plenty more to offer than just amusement parks.
-In fact, you need only drive a short distance out of Orlando to reach one of the region’s most beautiful natural attractions: Ocala National Forest.
+In fact, it’s one of our favorite spring break camping destinations, and you need only drive a short distance out of Orlando to reach one of the region’s most beautiful natural attractions: Ocala National Forest.
 Here you’ll find boardwalks running through a mix of lakes, ponds, and natural springs surrounded by dense woodlands.
 The park is ideal for canoeing with rentals and if you’re lucky, you might even spot an alligator (from a safe distance).
 While you’re in the area, pay a visit to Blue Spring State Park, which offers cabins, camping spots, and great snorkeling.

 Photo by Hipcamp Photographer Caitlin Fullam at Pinnacle Farms South

-Photo by Natalie Rhea at 500 Waves Beach Camp on Llano River
+Photo by Natalie Rhea at 500 Waves on the Llano River

 Austin is known for its fantastic music scene, and the annual South by Southwest festival is reason enough to visit Texas’s most bohemian city in March.
 But Austin also makes a great base for exploring the surrounding Texas Hill Country.
 Spring in this region starts off warm with daytime highs reaching the low 70s in March, making getting out on the water an attractive proposition to locals and visitors alike.
 Fortunately, Pedernales Falls State Park and Lake Travis are each about an hour or so out of town by car, and both are popular for camping and water recreation.